herzenschein/herz-quadlet/README.md

 All quadlets in this repo are rootless.

+The main repository now resides in [Codeberg](https://codeberg.org/herzenschein/herz-quadlet), the [Github](https://github.com/herzenschein/herz-quadlet) repository is now a mirror.
+Issues can be reported in either.

 ## What are Quadlets?

 Quadlets are a new way to manage containers.
 They consist of `.container` files.